FREQUENTLY ASKED QUESTIONS

 • Use registry data for research

-• When the registry is launched in summer 2022, FON will require centers to start collecting encounter data for each participant at least annually.
+• FON will require centers to start collecting encounter data for each participant at least annually.

 The ultimate goal of FON is to collect comprehensive longitudinal visit based data, when feasible.
 We are planning for EHR integration, but expect this process to take several years to implement.
 Until then, data collection at most centers will depend heavily on manual entry.
 We are deeply committed to working with centers to streamline data collection, so please reach out if you have ideas or questions.